-We offer a number of surgical procedures for dogs and cats at our Mamaroneck animal hospital, using best-in-practice surgical techniques and stringent surgical protocols.
+We offer a number of veterinary surgical procedures for dogs and cats at our Mamaroneck animal hospital, using best-in-practice surgical techniques and stringent surgical protocols.

 During each surgery, anesthesia is administered by a dedicated nurse and your pet is continuously monitored using electronic patient monitoring equipment.
 We will also provide pain management.